-However, many of the traditional factors affecting the cost of homeowners policies still apply.
-Age, location, size, and construction quality of a home all factor into the cost of your insurance, and recent claims history or poor credit can also significantly affect your policy cost or make you ineligible entirely for coverage through Lemonade.
+The factors that usually affect the cost of homeowners policies still apply, like age, location, size, and construction quality of the property.
+Recent claims history or poor credit can also affect your policy cost or make you ineligible entirely for coverage through Lemonade’s home insurance.

-Of the 68 complaints against Lemonade listed on the Better Business Bureau (BBB) website, 51 were related to problems with the company’s product or service.
+Of the 85 negative Lemonade homeowners insurance reviews listed on the Better Business Bureau (BBB) website, 63 were related to problems with the company’s product or service.
 Many customers report failure to pay claims as promised or unauthorized charges as the chief complaint, while others reported excessive difficulty in contacting a live person to resolve their issues.
-On the NAIC, Lemonade has a 7.66 complaint index rating, which is 7x higher than the industry average 1.0 rating.
+On the NAIC, Lemonade has a 7.69 complaint index rating, which is 7 times higher than the industry average of 1.0 rating.

 While Lemonade boasts its creative use of technology and artificial intelligence as a tool to maximize efficiency, sometimes a company that relies too heavily on digital communications can be frustrating for customers who want traditional live customer service.
 If you’re looking for an efficient signup process, Lemonade’s online quote process and simple mobile app make signup and account management easy to do on your own.

 Deals, Discounts, and Add-ons

 Due to its unique organizational structure, Lemonade doesn’t offer promotional discounts or special deals.
 Instead, the company offers regular low prices and returns premiums to customers whenever possible in the form of no-hassle claims service.